Getting the Most from Counselling

 All good therapy-training organisations highlight the need for consistent, weekly appointments and consider such regular sessions as essential for true therapeutic progress.
 Why is this?

-Just the same as having a personal trainer who can help support your physical health and body, a psychotherapeutic counsellor can help you with your physical, mental, emotional and spiritual well-being.
+In the same way as having a personal trainer who can help support your physical health and body, a psychotherapeutic counsellor can help you with your physical, mental, emotional and spiritual well-being.

 As you will know from starting any new program, there is a need to keep commitment, momentum and accountability going.
 Consistency is the key to successful outcomes and this requires a weekly commitment to yourself throughout your journey.